 Having visited myself, I can unequivocally state that Ireland lives up to the hype.
 I’ll never forget the rolling green fields or the sheep wandering down narrow two-lane roads.
 The fish and chips I had along the Wild Atlantic Way were so exquisitely good, they tasted like the first fish and chips I ever ate.
 Even a monsoon-like downpour that limited visibility and soaked me through couldn’t dampen my spirits about Ireland.

-If you’re planning a trip, you might be curious what to pack.
+If you’re planning a trip to Ireland, you might be curious what to pack for Ireland.
 I’m here to help, but first…

 What’s the Weather Like in Ireland?